keptonr/keptonr/README.md

-I'm a Freelance Developer, backend and frontend
+I'm a full-stack developer which works on side projects, whilst doing irl stuff

 -- // Currently a python developer with over 3.5 month experience // --